victoralfred/qdrant-assessment-1/assessment-question-3.md

 - Useful in complex search systems where users want both relevant and filtered results (e.g., product search by similarity but also by price range).

 #### 6. Fuzzy Search
-**Use Case**: Fuzzy search helps find results that are similar to, but not exact matches to, the query.
+**Use Case**: [Fuzzy search or Random sampling](https://qdrant.tech/documentation/concepts/search/#random-sampling) helps find results that are similar to, but not exact matches to, the query.
 It is useful in cases where:
 - Misspellings: The user makes typographical errors in their query.
 - Approximate matches: The query does not need to match the content exactly but should capture a general idea.